riotkit-org/git-clone-controller/README.md

 ### v3

-- [ ] Possibly: Reacting on webhooks from Gitea and GitHub to update revision on existing pods (using `kind: Job` with cloned volume definitions from `kind: Pod`, using the same configuration as initContainer)
+- [ ] Possibly: Reacting on webhooks from Gitea and GitHub to update revision on existing pods - deleting marked pods maybe?

 Thanks
 ------